 But 2020 has changed all that.

 We had big plans for 2020.
 We hadn’t yet announced them and one day I will share them with you.
 But due to COVID-19 they aren’t going to happen for a while.
-The current pandemic has put a spanner in the works for all travellers and we’ve all had to adjust our expectations.
+The pandemic put a spanner in the works for all travellers and we all had to adjust our expectations.

-As the lockdown started to ease, the camper idea that was probably first seeded when Jay and I drove a high-top camper around New Zealand in 2012, came to the forefront of our minds again.
+As the first lockdown eased, the camper idea that was probably first seeded when Jay and I drove a high-top camper around New Zealand in 2012, came to the forefront of our minds again.
 It would give us the freedom to go where we pleased, without having to tie ourselves down to accommodation or flights, and it may perhaps be our full time home one day… you know I’m always dreaming of long term travel again 😉

 Why a Mazda Bongo camper?

 We didn’t have a huge budget (£7500 absolute max) and we wanted something compact, yet sleeps the four of us comfortably.
 We wanted something that could navigate narrow roads and mountain passes, and also had 4WD functionality for use in snow or sand.
 It had to stand the test of time and be up for an epic adventure.

 We went through A LOT of permutations of camper.
 As we have very little mechanical know-how (translation: zilch) it took us a long time to even realise the Mazda Bongo existed.
 Some people call it a Mazda Bongo van, or a Mazda Bongo camper, or a Mazda Bongo campervan, or even a Bongo van.
 Essentially, it’s all the same thing, and thanks to our frequent eBay searches one appeared as a ‘camper and 4WD’.
 This was EXACTLY what we were looking for, although we missed out on that one…